PerimeterX/px-mobile-sdk-demo-app/README.md

 1. Download the demo app.
 2. Open the project with Android Studio.
 3. Run the app and review the code :)

+### React Native
+1. Download the demo app.
+2. Open the iOS project with Xcode and th Android project with Android Studio.
+3. Run the app and review the code :)